 Download our Radiology Imaging Services brochure (PDF).

-- Radiology is open Monday through Friday from 6:30 am until midnight.
+- Radiology is open Monday through Friday from 6:30 am until midnight for routine outpatient exams.
 A technologist is on call from midnight to 6:30 am to cover emergencies.

 - Wide-bore MRI appointments are available on Mondays and Thursdays.

 Is it safe to schedule my medical imaging?

 The American College of Radiology (ACR) says getting your imaging done is low risk.
 View ACR's informative poster on their website (PDF) for more information.

 All imaging exams are interpreted (read) by a board-certified radiologist from Dartmouth Hitchcock Medical Center and Clinics which employs many radiologists with subspecialties in multiple areas.
 This allows our patients to have their exams read by a radiologist who specializes in the area or type of exam that is being reviewed.